-These are the 21 essential tools for every kitchen, whether you are a first-time cook or a seasoned pro.
-This comprehensive list includes the knives, hand-held tools, and cooking instruments essential for home cooking.
+These are the 21 essential kitchen tools for every household, for beginner cooks and seasoned pros.
+This comprehensive list of the most basic tools includes knives, hand-held tools, and cooking instruments essential for home cooking.

 But if this doesn’t sound like the most pleasant kitchen activity (or a good use of your best knives), it can be nice to have a can opener to rely on.
 A kitchen set up with the rights tools is a kitchen that’s a pleasure to use.
 Not to mention, one that you’re more likely to cook in!
 When you’re not held back by the tools and equipment on hand at home, you can have more experimentation and creativity in the kitchen.
 Plus, filling your kitchen with these essential tools will help you enjoy the act of making food at home, whether it’s just for yourself or for a crowd.